 Chocolate Chip Cookie Recipe

 1 ½ t

 large eggs (room temperature)

-- 3 cups (525g) bittersweet chocolate chips
+bittersweet chocolate chips (3 cups)

-- Flaky salt for sprinkling
+flaky salt for sprinkling

 - Prepare!
 Preheat oven to 350°F. Line a baking sheet with parchment paper.
 Prepare a space in freezer to fit the sheet pan.

 - Make a dry mix: In a large bowl, combine flour, salt, baking powder and baking soda.
 Set aside.

 - Cream butter and sugar together until light and creamy (3-5 minutes on high.)